 - 7. Programming for Change, Chapter 7

-- Server/Client independence, likelihood of change, structure of user interface, iteraqtion, I/O.
+- Server/Client independence, likelihood of change, structure of user interface, iteration, I/O.

 The software lifecycle, functional system specification, class structure as overall system design,

 - 9. Programming by Contract and Interface Details, Chapters 5 and 9

 - Contracts, assert statements, and defensive programming, the role of abstraction in specification,